anand2702/movie_booking_rest_api/README.md

 This is a REST api built with the SlimPHP framework and uses MySQL for storage.

+This API helps fetch ticket data from DB, or update, delete or create tickets.
+Also, tickets are automatically deleted after 8 hours of their show time.
+MongoDB's TTL index has been used to achieve auto deletion after expiry.

+##Assumptions

+1.As no details about timing was provided, it is assumed that the timing is in 24-hours format

+2.It is assumed that the bookings are made taking into account only start time, no end time is considered for a show.

+3.Movie length isn't considered in booking ticket.

 ### Description

 A table named bookings has been created with the following given description.